lucasrbennion/ssa-unit6/README.md

 This prototype models a simplified smart-warehouse Internet of Things (IoT) environment to investigate security and reliability trade-offs in distributed systems.
 The simulation focuses on comparing a **weak security configuration** (shared credentials and minimal checks) with a **stronger configuration** that uses **per-device authentication** and **role-based access control (RBAC)**.
 The code demonstrates the interactions between a client device and a controller, incorporates elements such as latency and message loss and evaluates how these differences affect the system’s vulnerability to unauthorised actions.

-The work builds on the vulnerabilities identified in Part 1 of the assessment (e.g., weak credentials, rogue-device spoofing and over-privileged applications).
+The work builds on the vulnerabilities identified in Unit 3 (e.g., weak credentials, rogue-device spoofing and over-privileged applications).
 The simulation provides quantitative evidence to address the chosen hypothesis and highlights how improved security controls change system behaviour.

 ---